 I had a “taste defining” seafood chowder in San Francisco years ago and have been trying to recreate something as satisfying ever since.
 This one comes very close.

-In reality this seafood chowder probably bears little resemblance to what I enjoyed in San Francisco.
+In reality, this seafood chowder probably bears little resemblance to what I enjoyed in San Francisco.
 For a start, the San Francisco version had clams and I used mussels.
 But it is at least as satisfying.
 Those sourdough bread “bowls” used at many San Francisco outlets will have to go on the to-do list for now.

 The stock is such an important component.
-You could use a bought chicken or vegetable stock, but taking the time to prepare a big batch of salmon head stock will be so worth it.
+You could use a good chicken or vegetable stock, but taking the time to prepare a big batch of salmon head stock will be so worth it.
 As with beef, pork, and chicken stock, there really is no substitute for making it yourself.
 Make a big batch and freeze what you don’t use.
 Whether you are making seafood chowder, fish pie, or a salmon miso soup, that little extra effort will yield superior results.

 One thing that may be a bit different here is using egg yolks as a thickener.
 I really like this thickening technique.
 Using cornflour works, but whisking egg yolks into a cold ingredient (in this case the coconut cream) before adding to the broth creates a superior mouthfeel.
 Give it a try.

 - 1 400 ml can coconut cream

 - 10 mussels steamed and removed from the shell